alexpilugin/ap-swiftui-environment-object-persist-color/README.md

 # ap-swiftui-environment-object-persist-color

-My solution of keeping selected SwiftUI Color in Persistent Memory using EnvironmentObject
+My solution of keeping selected SwiftUI Color in Persistent Memory using EnvironmentObject and UserDefaults

 ## Screenshots